balajivenky06/Leaflet-in-R/README.md

 9) Augment map features using chosen plugins from leaflet plugins repository

 Here, in Workplace Tracker using Leaflet RMD file, i have used this leaflet package to track my workplace in my life cycle till date..
+You can also find city.list.json Zip folder, which you need to unzip and save in current working directory.